 Master of Social Work

-SocialWork@Simmons is an innovative, online Master of Social Work (MSW) offered through the Simmons School of Social Work (SSW), the nation's oldest school of social work.
+SocialWork@Simmons is an innovative, online Master of Social Work (MSW) from Simmons School of Social Work (SSW), the nation's oldest school of social work.
 Combining live classes taught by renowned SSW faculty, internships in or near students' own communities and the same rigorous curriculum as the on-campus MSW program, SocialWork@Simmons prepares clinical social workers for direct, real-world practice with individuals, groups, families and communities.Learn More About SocialWork@Simmons

 Courses of Study: